 More information about SPF is available from Mandrill help pages.

-DKIM (Mandrill only)
+(3) DKIM (Mandrill only)

 DKIM is a DNS-based email authentication mechanism that helps Mandrill more effectively send mail on your behalf, by allowing receivers to verify that we have permission to send your email using digital signatures.

+Replace “yourdomain.com” in the above examples with your actual domain when creating the records.
 More information about DKIM is available from Mandrill help pages.
 Your IT department or IT service provider can assist you with your DNS setup.

 Relaying Emails by SMTP

-This option is often the most effective at ensuring emails are successfully authenticated as coming from your organisation becasue it routes mail via your own infrastructure.
+This option is often the most effective at ensuring emails are successfully authenticated as coming from your organisation because it routes mail via your own infrastructure.
 To select this option, simply enter a host under SMTP Host in configuration->configuration->account configuration.

 BDP requires the following information: